 The main character of the game, who finds himself apparently taken from his futuristic home city of Zanarkand to a place 1,000 years in the future, which is ravaged by a creature known as Sin.
 He's initially quite immature and ignorant about Spira, but over time, becomes more selfless and questions the basic assumptions many Spirans make about their world.It turns out that he is actually from an illusory copy of Zankarkand created by the Fayth, and his continuing existence is tied to theirs.

 Even his team logo is an amalgamation of "J" and "T" (Jecht and Tidus).

-Amnesiac Hero: Subversion.
+Amnesiac Hero: Exploited.
 He pretends to be this to cover for his genuine reason for knowing nothing of Spira.